Technologicat/mcpyrate/README.md

 If you need to temporarily expand one layer, but let the expander continue expanding your AST later (when your macro returns), observe that `visit_once` will return a `Done` AST marker, which is the thing whose sole purpose is to tell the expander not to expand further in that subtree.
 It is a wrapper with the actual AST stored in its `body` attribute.
 So if you need to ignore the `Done`, you can grab the actual AST from there, and discard the wrapper.

+### Expand only macros in a given set

+This can be done by temporarily running a second expander instance, with different macro bindings.
+The implementation of the quasiquote system has an example.
+The recipe is as follows:

-If you need to temporarily run a second expander with different macro bindings, consult `expander.bindings` to grab the macro functions you need.
+On your primary expander, consult `expander.bindings` to grab the macro functions you need.
 Note you **must look at the values** (whether they are the function objects you expect), not at the names (since names can be aliased to anything at the use site - and that very use site also gives you the `tree`).

-Then, add the import `from mcpyrate.expander import MacroExpander`, and in your macro, use `MacroExpander(modified_bindings, expander.filename).visit(tree)` to invoke a new expander with the modified bindings.
-The implementation of the quasiquote system has an example.
+Then, you'll need to add the import `from mcpyrate.expander import MacroExpander`.

+Finally, in your macro, use `MacroExpander(modified_bindings, expander.filename).visit(tree)` to invoke a new expander instance with the modified bindings.

 Obviously, if you want to expand just one layer with the second expander, use its `visit_once` method instead of `visit`.
-(Then, decide if you need to keep the `Done` marker, or discard it and grab the real AST from its `body` attribute.)
+(And if you do that, you'll need to decide if you should keep the `Done` marker - to prevent further expansion in that subtree - or discard it and grab the real AST from its `body` attribute.)

 ## Debugging